dydy2010/machine_learning_I_Project/README.md

 │   └── preprocessed_data.csv        # Cleaned data for modeling
 │
 ├── final_report_ml1_group.rmd       # Main deliverable (knit this)
-├── Evaluation_and_Hints.pdf         # Course requirements
+├── appendix_models.Rmd              # Supplementary models that are not included in final report ├── Evaluation_and_Hints.pdf         # Course requirements
 └── README.md                        # This file
 ```